2020 CHALLENGE GRANT APPLICATION PROCESS

 How will your idea positively impact students and give them a competitive advantage that they would not otherwise have in school?

 When you are ready, click here to submit your abstract.
-This button will take you to a Google Form where you will fill out some information and upload your abstract.
+This button will take you to Kaleidoscope, our new online application platform, where you will fill out some information and upload your abstract.

 STEP TWO: INITIAL REVIEW